 The Company was established as a guarantee company in Foshan, Guangdong Province, PRC, in 2003.
 Since its establishment, the Group expanded beyond providing guarantee.
-As at 30 June 2015, the top three shareholders of the Company are Foshan Fuside Infrastructure Investment Company Limited, Mr. Huang Guoshen ("Mr. Huang"), Ms. Zhang Yubing ("Ms. Zhang") with shareholding of 5.22% respectively and the individual shareholding percentage of the other shareholders are all below 5%.
+As at June 30, 2015, the top three shareholders of the Company are Foshan Fuside Infrastructure Investment Co., Ltd., Mr. Huang Guoshen ("Mr. Huang"), Ms. Zhang Yubin ("Ms. Zhang") with shareholding of 5.22% respectively and the individual shareholding percentage of the other shareholders are all below 5%.

 The Group is principally engaged in provision of financial and non-financial guarantee, entrusted loans, lending to small and medium enterprises ("SME") and financial consulting services.
-As at 30 June 2015, there are 6 subsidiaries under the Company.
+As at June 30, 2015, there are 6 subsidiaries under the Company.

 The consolidated statement of profit or loss, consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated cash flow statement of the Group include the consolidated results of operations of the Company and its subsidiaries, for the Relevant Periods.
-The consolidated statements of financial position of the Group as at 31 December, 2012, 2013 and 2014 and 30 June, 2015 have been prepared to present the consolidated assets and liabilities of the Company and its subsidiaries, as of the respective dates.
+The consolidated statements of financial position of the Group as at December 31, 2012, 2013 and 2014 and June 30, 2015 have been prepared to present the consolidated assets and liabilities of the Company and its subsidiaries, as of the respective dates.
 All material intra-group transactions and balances have been eliminated in consolidation.

 As detailed in "History, Reorganization and Corporate Structure," the Group undertook a reorganisation (the "Reorganisation") in order to focus on the core business of guarantee and loan, rationalizing its structure in preparation for the listing of the Company's H shares on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-On 26 June 2014, the Company disposed Foshan Join-Share Pawn Co., Ltd., to other independent third parties and disposed of 2 of its original subsidiaries, including Guangdong Join-Share Fund Management Co., Ltd. and Shenzhen Linghang Growth Venture Capital Co., Ltd., to Guangdong Join-Share Holding Co., Ltd. at considerations of RMB10,800,000, RMB5,100,000 and RMB26,914,524 respectively.
-On 27 June 2014, the Company have injected additional capital to acquire further equity interest of Foshan Chancheng Join-Share Micro Credit Co., Ltd., subsequent to which the Company's interest in Foshan Chancheng Join-Share Micro Credit Co., Ltd. increased from 20% to 30%.
-On 30 June 2014, the Company acquired the rest of the non-controlling interest of Foshan Join-Share Industrial Investment Co., Ltd. and on 8 July 2014, the Company and three third parties established Zhongshan Join-Share Technology Financing Guarantee Investment Co., Ltd., which is focused on guarantee business.
+On June 26, 2014, the Company disposed Foshan Join-Share Pawn Co., Ltd., to other independent third parties and disposed of 2 of its original subsidiaries, including Guangdong Join-Share Fund Management Co., Ltd. and Shenzhen Linghang Growth Venture Capital Co., Ltd., to Guangdong Join-Share Holding Co., Ltd. at considerations of RMB10,800,000, RMB5,100,000 and RMB26,914,524 respectively.
+On June 27, 2014, the Company have injected additional capital to acquire further equity interest of Foshan Chancheng Join-Share Micro Credit Co., Ltd., subsequent to which the Company's interest in Foshan Chancheng Join-Share Micro Credit Co., Ltd. increased from 20% to 30%.
+On June 30, 2014, the Company acquired the rest of the non-controlling interest of Foshan Join-Share Industrial Investment Co., Ltd. and on July 8, 2014, the Company and three third parties established Zhongshan Join-Share Technology Financing Guarantee Investment Co., Ltd., which is focused on guarantee business.

-On 9 November 2010, the Group entered into an equity transfer agreement with a third party, to dispose of the 18% equity interest in Anhui Hangshi Pawn Shop Co., Ltd. ("Hangshi Pawn") Due to the counterparty's personal reason, Anhui Hangshi Pawn did not complete the registrations of change of shareholder in State Administration for Industry and Commerce of the People's Republic of China.
-According to the letter of civil mediation issued by the court on 9 December 2014, Anhui Join-Share and the counterparty agreed to rescind the aforesaid equity transfer agreement under the mediation by the Court.
+On November 9, 2010, the Group entered into an equity transfer agreement with a third party, to dispose of the 18% equity interest in Anhui Hangshi Pawn Shop Co., Ltd. ("Hangshi Pawn").
+Due to the counterparty's personal reason, Anhui Hangshi Pawn did not complete the registrations of change of shareholder in State Administration for Industry and Commerce of the People's Republic of China.
+According to the letter of civil mediation issued by the court on December 9, 2014, Anhui Join-Share and the counterparty agreed to rescind the aforesaid equity transfer agreement under the mediation by the Court.

-On 25 November 2014, Anhui Join-Share entered into an equity transfer agreement with another Independent Third Party to dispose all equity interests it held in Hangshi Pawn, at a consideration of RMB2.3 million which has been fully settled.
-The disposal was completed on 30 December 2014.
+On November 25, 2014, the Group entered into an equity transfer agreement with another independent third party to dispose all equity interests it held in Hangshi Pawn, at a consideration of RMB2.3 million which has been fully settled.
+The disposal was completed on December 30, 2014.